-Subtidal habitat deeper than 5 meters and any subtidal rocky habitat not associated with shore differ in both environmental characteristics and human use pressures from rocky intertidal areas.
+Subtidal habitat deeper than five meters and any subtidal rocky habitat not associated with the shoreline differ in both environmental characteristics and human use pressures from rocky intertidal areas.
 The primary human use of these areas is fishing, and an extensive state and federal fishery management system controls and sustains fisheries here.
-Sites in deeper subtidal areas must demonstrate no impact to the existing network of Marine Reserves and Protected areas, or Marine Reserves Program evaluation.
-Additionally, the Territorial Sea Plan already protects rocky subtidal areas from development impacts through Part 3, Section A, Policy J and by policies in Part 5.
+The Territorial Sea Plan also protects rocky subtidal areas from development impacts through Part 3, Section A, Policy J and by policies in Part 5.

-23 The 5 meter depth contour is outlined by the Coastal and Marine Ecological Classification Standard (CMECS) which is a federal framework for classifying ecological units.
+&lt;sup>24 The 5 meter depth contour is outlined by the Coastal and Marine Ecological Classification Standard (CMECS) which is a federal framework for classifying ecological units.